 A helicopter crash claimed the lives of Kobe and Gianna Bryant, along with seven other victims on Sunday in Calabasas, California.
 They were headed to a basketball tournament, and the reason Kobe ultimately began taking a helicopter across the city was to spend more time with his girls.

-Life is so unfair at times, and the shock of this event has been difficult to process.
+Life is so unfair.
+The shock of this event has been difficult to process.